tekknolagi/tekknolagi.github.com/_blog_lisp/03_lists.md

 The difference in syntax is just one little single quote, but they are very different.
 The former is a function call, while the latter is just a collection of elements.
 The fun part about Lisp: they're stored nearly identically.
+-->

-The other fun part about Lisp: lists don't technically exist.
+The fun part about Lisp: lists don't technically exist.
 Instead what we have are called <a href="https://en.wikipedia.org/wiki/Cons">cons cells</a>:

 <figure style="display: block; margin: 0 auto; max-width: 400px;" >